ranibb/TypeScript-Playground/README.md

 • Allow multiple filters to be supplied in the applyFilter method

-    At the end of the last excercise, we creaed two filters and applied each filter to test pur generic function singleValueFilter.
+    At the end of the last exercise, we created two filters and applied each filter to test our generic function singleValueFilter.
 Now what about a combination of filters?
-How to change the code to enable filtering the Employee data with multiple filters whcih are then applied simultansoly?
+How to change the code to enable filtering the Employee data with multiple filters which are then applied simultaneously?

 • Get employee data by asynchronous and put the employee data service in a separate module

+    Use asynchronous programming to retrieve Employee data and to put the Employee data service within a separate module.
+To make that more precise, first write an asynchronous function which returns the Employee data after simulated delay of 2 seconds, when done, observe that it’s impossible to use the return of this function in the constructor of the class, since a class constructor can't create a promise of the instance but only the instance itself.
+So, you will have to write a sperate factory method returning a promise of a list and use this factory method to create a promise of an Employee list.
+And finally, move the asynchronous function providing the Employee data into a separate module; employeeService.